 420 W Kennedy Blvd, Tampa

 The Oxford Exchange Bookstore may be the most beautiful bookstore in the state of Florida.
-The beautifully designed shop features the top award-winning fiction, and non-fiction titles, poetry collections, kids books, and literary classics.
-Renowned authors frequently pop in the shop for readings and signings, too.
+The beautifully designed shop features top award-winning fiction and non-fiction titles, poetry collections, kids’ books, and literary classics.
+Renowned authors frequently visit the shop for readings and signings.
 Where else can you enjoy a National Book Award winning book and the best brunch in America at the same time?

 Portkey Books